shuohaopolyu/shuohaopolyu/README.md

-- 👋 Hi, I’m Shuo HAO, very nice to meet you~
-- 👀 I’m currently a PhD student at the Hong Kong Polytechnic University
-- 🌱 I'm working on structural dynamics and structural health monitoring
+I am a PhD student in structural engineering.

 <!---
 shuohaopolyu/shuohaopolyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.